Shipping Glossary

 I'd Ship That automatically handles usps media mail calculations so you always get the best rate.

-Free to start No monthly fees USPS, FedEx & UPS
+Free account No monthly fees USPS, FedEx & UPS